World's #1 finishing resource since 1989

-We manufactured some parts made from 304 stainless steel and according to the print had them passivated per ASTM A967 [link by ed. to spec at TechStreet] Type II.
+Q. We manufactured some parts made from 304 stainless steel and according to the print had them passivated per ASTM A967 / A967M [affil. link to spec at Techstreet] Type II.
 Our customer has rejected the parts saying that they are rusted.
 Our passivater says that they are not rusted but have sodium dichromate on them from the passivation type II.
 He says the proper type of passivation would be type VI, VII or VIII which does not have the sodium dichromate additive which is only needed for 400 series stainless.
 Is he correct?James Kjorsvig

-Machine Shop - Minneapolis, MN, USA
+Machine Shop - Minneapolis, Minnesota, USA

-It is not nice to throw stones at another plater/passivator, but we always used a dual counterflow rinse and ended with a warm DI rinse and blow down to avoid spotting.
+A. It is not nice to throw stones at another plater/passivator, but we always used a dual counterflow rinse and ended with a warm DI rinse and blow down to avoid spotting.
 Darn few customers will accept spotted SS parts, and I do not see why you should have to unless you beat up the passivator on price.James Watts

 - Navarre, Florida

-Sounds like your passivator has given you a big clue as to the problem, the solution should be obvious and doesn't have to involve a change in process.
+A. Sounds like your passivator has given you a big clue as to the problem, the solution should be obvious and doesn't have to involve a change in process.
 All you need to do is instruct your passivator to rinse your components properly to ensure all traces of sodium dichromate are removed.

 Aerospace - Yeovil, Somerset, UK

-Yes he is.
+A. Yes he is.

-Bangalore, Karnataka, India
+Bengaluru, Karnataka, India

 Even if processed per the Military standard there should be no visible staining of the parts, no dichromate residue would remain.
 Sounds like poor rinsing or other issues exist.

-- San Jose
+- San Jose, California

-I would advise you to double check the spec.
+A. I would advise you to double check the spec.
 ASTM A967 Nitric 2 method does not allow sodium dichromate.
 Nitric 1 method does.
 Parts may be passivated to the incorrect spec..?Chris Hemann

-- Minneapolis, MN, USA
+- Minneapolis, Minnesota, USA